 makes its way into our soil and water.

-Go to Earth 911, which we've written about before, to find a battery and light bulb intake location near you.
+, to find a battery and light bulb intake location near you.
 Simply type "single-use batteries" to locate recycling centers.
 It's easy and convenient.

 (Image: Flickr member knitting iris licensed for use under Creative Commons.
 Used with permission.)